 | - | IV13 (Tomatin) | Not enough data |

-IV2 at £249,635 is the lower entry point.
-Inshes and Raigmore are Inverness's main suburban areas, close to Raigmore Hospital and the Inverness Campus.
-The postcode covers a mix of newer-build estates and established residential streets.
-At 86 sales per month, it also has the deepest transaction market in the city.
+IV2 at £256,441 is the suburban market around Inshes and Raigmore, close to Raigmore Hospital and the Inverness Campus.
+It covers a mix of newer-build estates and established residential streets, and its higher asking price reflects the larger family stock and the pull of the two biggest local employment sites.
+At 67 sales a month it is also the deepest transaction market in the city.

 House Price Growth in Inverness

-Both data-available postcodes show positive returns across one, three, and five-year horizons.
-IV1, IV5, and IV13 do not return growth figures, so the picture is limited to Inverness's two main residential areas.
-The interesting story is in the divergence between them.
+Both data-available postcodes have grown across one, three, and five-year horizons, with IV2 stronger over five years at 17.6% and IV3 stronger over three at 13.7%.
+IV1, IV5, and IV13 do not return growth figures, so the postcode picture is limited to Inverness's two main residential markets.
+The interest is in the divergence between them.

 | Area | 1 Year | 3 Years | 5 Years |